bubunyo/bogo/readme.md

 # Bogo - High-Performance Binary Serialization for Go

-Bogo is a fast, compact length-prefixed binary serialization format with embeded key fileds and type information.
-It provides efficient encoding and decoding of data types with performance and zerop copying.
+Bogo is a fast, compact binary serialization format with embedded key fields and type information.
+It provides efficient encoding and decoding of data types with high performance and zero-copy operations.

-It is ideal when you need JSON-like simplicity with binary format performance and selective field desirialization.
+Bogo is ideal when you need JSON-like simplicity with binary format performance, especially for selective field deserialization in complex data types.

 ## Features